SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/arithmetical-operations/subtraction.md

 Console.WriteLine(result);
 ```

-Here is the result from the execution of this program (with numbers 10 and 3):
+Here is the result of the execution of this program (with numbers 10 and 3):

 ![](/assets/chapter-2-images/00.Subtracting-01.jpg)